-USACE anticipates that many potential direct adverse effects to archaeological resources can be avoided or minimized by confining Nonstructural work to substantially within the existing building/structure footprint through work restrictions designed to avoid impacts to archaeological resources developed in consultation with SHPO, Federally-Recognized Tribes, and other Consulting Parties that will be incorporated into the PA.
-USACE also anticipates that many potential direct adverse effects to built-environment resources may be avoided or minimized through a "design review" process developed in consultation with SHPO, Federally-Recognized Tribes, and other Consulting Parties that will be included within the PA in which USACE will seek ways to revise the scope of the project to substantially conform to the SOI Standards, and/or avoid or minimize adverse effects for NRHP-listed or eligible historic properties and/or properties of religious or cultural significance to Federally-Recognized Tribes, or TCP(s).
-The Nonstructural treatment selected should whenever possible, utilize design principles and practices that retain or minimize changes to the building's historic features, integrity, and character.
-Should the proposal have a direct adverse effect on a NRHP-eligible cultural resource that cannot be avoided or minimized, USACE would work toward a resolution of adverse effects with SHPO, Federally-Recognized Tribes, and other Consulting Parties following the procedures negotiated in the PA.
+USACE anticipates that many potential direct adverse effects to archaeological resources can be avoided or minimized by confining NS work to substantially stay within the existing building/structure footprint through work restrictions designed to avoid impacts to archaeological resources developed in consultation with SHPO, Federally-Recognized Tribes, and other Consulting Parties that are incorporated into the PA.
+USACE will seek ways to revise the scope of the project to substantially conform to the SOI Standards, and/or avoid or minimize adverse effects for NRHP-listed or eligible historic properties and/or properties of religious or cultural significance to Federally-Recognized Tribes, or TCP(s).
+USACE also anticipates that many potential direct adverse effects to built-environment resources may be further avoided or minimized through the "design review" process to be conducted in consultation with SHPO, Federally-Recognized Tribes, and other Consulting Parties, that is included within the PA.
+The NS treatment selected should, whenever possible, utilize design principles and practices that retain or minimize changes to the building's historic features, integrity, and character.
+Should the proposal have a direct adverse effect on a NRHP-eligible cultural resource that cannot be avoided or minimized, USACE would work toward a resolution of adverse effects with SHPO, Federally-Recognized Tribes, and other Consulting Parties following the procedures negotiated in the PA, executed on August 23, 2024 (Appendix D3; Attachment 1).
 Any additional conditions or requirements would be documented at that time.